cdale77/active_job_status/README.md

 work in progress!
 Version 0.1.0 will probably be the first usable version.
 Until then please expect frequent breaking changes, chaos, etc (Jan.
 2015).

-This gem uses ActiveJob callbacks to set simple Redis values to track job status and batches of jobs.
-To prevent it from taking over all of your Redis, both jobs and batch tracking information expires in 72 hours.
+This gem uses ActiveJob callbacks to set simple ActiveSupport::Cache values to track job status and batches of jobs.
+To prevent it from taking over all of your memory, both jobs and batch tracking information expires in 72 hours.
 Currently you can set batches to expire at a different interval, but not jobs.

 ## Installation